BernieHuang2008/MercurySQL/docs/source/modules/core.rst

 .. warning::
    This module will not perform any inspection on DB names, Table names or Column names etc.
-   However, all the query values are replaced with safe queries ('`?`').
+   However, all the query values are replaced with safe queries ('`?`' or else).
 Therefore, it is recommended to hardcode Column names to prevent SQL injection.

 Advanced APIs
 -------------

-.. autoclass:: MercurySQLite.base.DataBase
+.. autoclass:: MercurySQL.core.DataBase
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__

    Represents a SQL database.
 It provides methods for creating tables, executing SQL commands, and retrieving table objects, etc.

-.. autoclass:: MercurySQLite.base.Table
+.. autoclass:: MercurySQL.core.Table
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__

    Represents a table in a SQL database.
 Can be created by `db.createTable()`.
 It provides methods for adding columns, deleting columns, inserting rows, and executing queries, etc.

-.. autoclass:: MercurySQLite.base.Exp
+.. autoclass:: MercurySQL.core.Exp
    :members:
    :special-members:
    :exclude-members: __weakref__, __module__